LeonSong1995/gsMap/docs/source/index.rst

 3. **Spatial S-LDSC**: ``GPS`` uses the spatial S-LDSC method to identify spots that are associated with complex traits.
 This method uses the gene specificity scores of SNPs to calculate the association between individual spots and complex traits.

-4. **Spatial Region and Trait Association**: Finally, ``GPS`` uses the Cauchy combination test to aggregate P values of individual spots within specific spatial regions.
+4. **Spatial Region Significance Test**: Finally, ``GPS`` uses the Cauchy combination test to aggregate P values of individual spots within specific spatial regions.
 This step is critical in evaluating the association of specific spatial regions with complex traits.

 .. image:: _static/architecture.svg
    :width: 600